stablekernel/aqueduct/docs/docs/http/configure.md

 ResourceRegistry.add<ConnectionOfSomeKind>(connection, (c) => c.close());
 ```

-The object to be closed is the first argument and a closure to close it is the second argument.
+This method takes the object to be closed and a closure that closes it.
 The argument passed to this closure is the object being closed.
 The closure must return a `Future` that completes with the resource has finished closing.
 All registered resources are closed when an application is stopped.

 The registry is per-isolate.
 This means that each isolate spawned for a `RequestSink` and the main isolate that runs `RequestSink.initializeApplication()` each have their own registry.
 This detail should not matter - you must only register each closable resource.